 Young Non-affiliated Fellow – A young researcher with no affiliation and within three years of receiving PhD approval, provided that they have approval for their PhD at the time of the RG pre-proposal submission.

 Former Fellows – Former Fellows may participate in new RGs once 10 years have elapsed from the end of their previous term to the beginning of the academic year of their Fellowship.
 Fellows may be a part of a RG no more than two times in total.

 Emeriti Fellows – A faculty member emeritus/a during his/her Fellowship.

-In addition to the RG Fellows, Organizers may invite visiting scholars to be part of an RG.
-An RG of 10 months or 5 months may have up to 4 Visiting Scholars for a total number of 16 weeks.
-An RG of 3 months may have up to 4 Visiting Scholars for a total number of 10 weeks.
+In addition to the RG Fellows, Organizers may invite visiting scholars to be part of a RG.
+A RG of 10 months or 5 months may have up to 4 Visiting Scholars for a total number of 16 weeks.
+A RG of 3 months may have up to 4 Visiting Scholars for a total number of 10 weeks.

 Visiting Scholars may be from Israel or abroad.

 The minimum stay for a Visiting Scholar is two weeks (10 working days).